 Analyzing Cleveland-Cliffs's Unusual Options Activity

-Shares of Cleveland-Cliffs (NYSE:CLF) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $21.3.
+On Wednesday, shares of Cleveland-Cliffs (NYSE:CLF) saw unusual options activity.
+After the option alert, the stock price moved up to $21.06.

 - Option Type: SWEEP